-Parties and customers can apply to GTS for a new connection to the national transmission grid owned by Gasunie.
-This relates to connected parties such as industries, private network companies and power plants.
-According to the Gas Act (Article 10, paragraph 6b) it is also the duty of Gasunie Transport Services to provide an applicant with a connection point if the connection has a flow rate greater than 40 m3(n) per hour.
+Customers using or delivering gas can apply to GTS for a new connection to the national transmission grid owned by Gasunie.
+This relates to connected parties such as industries, private network companies, power plants, gas producers and underground storages.
+According to the Gas Act (Article 10, paragraph 6b) Gasunie Transport Services is obliged to provide an applicant with a connection point if the required connection has a flow rate larger than 40 m3(n) per hour.

-A new connection to the gas transmission network means that we provide a connection point at the nearest point of the gas transmission grid where there is sufficient capacity and pressure.
-In practice, this will be a valve Tee to which a connected party can connect its own supply line and gas receiving station.
-You asa connected party therefore has the responsibility for ensuring that the supply line and gas receiving station comply with all the valid regulations, statutory requirements and standards.
+A new connection to the gas transmission network means that we provide a connection point at the nearest location where the gas transmission grid has sufficient capacity and pressure.
+In practice, this will be a valve Tee to which a connected party can connect its own connection pipeline and gas receiving station.
+As a connected party you therefore have the responsibility for ensuring that the connection pipeline and gas receiving station complies with all the valid regulations, statutory requirements and standards.

-How do you apply for a new connection?
+How do you apply for a new connection point?

 The first step is the completion of the application form by the connected party.
-That is necessary in order to get as clear an impression as possible of what you as the customer are requesting from us.
-We have developed an application form for this purpose.
-We use this application form, if applicable, as input when drawing up the request for offer agreement (ROA).
-It is therefore important that this form is completed fully and unambiguously.
+This is necessary in order to get your request to GTS as clear as possible.
+The information in the application form is used as input for a feasibility study and for the evaluation of the alternatives.
+It is important that this form is completed fully and unambiguously.

 - Building/construction of the connection point